Australia needs a practical knowledge of fungi

 Together this will provide practical knowledge and a guide for land managers.

-Following a successful crowd-funding campaign, the book is being written
+Following successful crowd-funding campaigns, the book is being written & illustrated

 Dr Sapphire McMullan-Fisher and Roz Hart are working hard to produce this much-needed and often-requested handbook to the use of fungi in conservation and revegetation in Australian landscapes.